 Under § 41-6-44 of Utah Code Ann., the law provides that for a first misdemeanor conviction, the court SHALL do one of the following:

-If you submitted to a breath test or blood test and the results showed a BAC of .16 or higher, then if you are convicted of the offense the Court is required to order supervised probation and treatment, and the ignition interlock device, and/or home confinement, or describe on the record why such an order is not appropriate.
-See Section 41-6A-505.
+If you submitted to a breath test or blood test, and the results showed a BAC of .16 or higher, then if you are convicted of the offense the Court is required to order supervised probation and treatment, and the ignition interlock device, and/or home confinement, or describe on the record why such an order is not appropriate as explained in Section 41-6A-505.

 The Court may order an additional 90 days, 180 days, one (1) year or two (2) year license suspension.

-Penalties for driving under the influence violations - Visit the website fo the Utah State Legislature for more information on the penalties that come with a first offense DUI/ DWIs.
+Penalties for driving under the influence violations - Visit the website of the Utah State Legislature for more information on the penalties that come with a first offense DUI/ DWIs.

 Utah Sentencing Matrix 2015 for a First DUI Offense - This Utah DUI sentencing matrix is current as of May 12, 2015.
-It shows the court-ordered sentencing classification for a first offense of misdemeanor DUI and for a second offense within 10 years.
-Also find information on penalties for a felony DUI.
+It shows the court-ordered sentencing classification for a first offense of misdemeanor DUI and for a second offense within ten (10) years.
+Find information on penalties for a felony DUI.
 Find minimum mandatory punishments for jail, fines, screening and assessment requirements, probation, and the requirement to install an ignition interlock.

 Finding a First DUI Attorney in Salt Lake City